Skip to Content

 Run the Sim

-You can launch the simulator from the terminal or from VS Code.
+You can launch the simulator from VS Code or from the terminal.

 VS Code (menu):